Wendy Williams documentary will still air this weekend after legal guardian files lawsuit against Lifetime’s parent company | KRDO

 Morrissey has not responded to multiple requests for comment from CNN.
 An attorney for Morrissey did not immediately respond for comment.

-A representative for Williams’ care team declined to comment on the documentary and would not confirm whether the care team is working in connection with the guardianship.

-When Williams pitched the documentary to the network, the idea was to capture her life after her talk show as she worked to launch a podcast.
+When Williams initially pitched the documentary to the Lifetime, the idea was to capture her life after her talk show as she worked to launch a podcast.
 But as cameras began rolling, producers realized the story they initially set out to tell would be much different.

 Mark Ford, an executive producer on the documentary project, told CNN that nothing was filmed without Williams’ or her manager’s approval.